junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Caecilius looks from Dean to Sam, then back to him, frowning with thoughts.
 "But then why us?
 If that's true, there are twenty thousand people in the city, why only save us?"

-"I'm pretty sure it's not just you," Dean glances at the TV, which is showing the street scenes in Pompeii now, seeming like just any other normal-looking village with normal people walking around in a normal day.
+"I'm pretty sure it's not just you."
+Dean glances at the TV, which is showing the street scenes in Pompeii now, seeming like just any other normal-looking village with normal people walking around on a normal day.

 "Because I prayed, Dad," the daughter suddenly speaks, "and I think he's an angel.
 He heard me."

 "Yeah, he does that," Dean nods reflexively, "sometimes.
 Can you give us a minute?"
-He pats on Sam's shoulder as he stands up.
-The father turns around to talk something rapidly with his daughter.
+He pats Sam's shoulder as he stands up.
+The father turns around to talk rapidly with his daughter.

-Sam follows him to the corner of the cabin, keeping a distance with the family and the still-purple-eyed wicky Rowena and the kid Crowley.
+Sam follows him to the corner of the cabin, keeping a distance from the family and the still-purple-eyed wicky Rowena and the kid Crowley.

 "You thinking what I'm thinking?"
 Dean starts.